netwerk-digitaal-erfgoed/cm-implementation-guidelines/README.md

 If triples are published in both the generic and the specific model they are all included in the same data-file.

-You could provide more than one serialization and offer the user a choice with 'content negotiation'. (see [1.3.2 Web compliancy level: resolvable URIs](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines#132-web-compliancy-level-resolvable-uris)).
+You could provide more than one serialization and offer the user a choice with 'content negotiation'. (see [1.3.2](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines#132-web-compliancy-level-resolvable-uris)).

 #### 1.2.2 JSON-LD
 JSON-LD is the youngest format and comprehensible to webdevelopers that are used to JSON.
 The format is more difficult to process in native Linked Data environments.
-We therefore recommend only to use JSON-LD inline in the landing page of an object. (see [1.3.2 Web compliancy level: resolvable URIs](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines#132-web-compliancy-level-resolvable-uris))
+We therefore recommend only to use JSON-LD inline in the landing page of an object. (see [1.3.2](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines#132-web-compliancy-level-resolvable-uris))

 ### 1.3 Publishing Linked Data
 Linked Data can be published in several ways.
 In this part we will discuss four methods ranging in levels of complexity of implementation.
 Users could prefer one of these methods to obtain the data for their purpose, so the publication-methods should be offered in parallel.